CMHayden/Learning/3D Graphics and Animation/readme.md

 * Draw or research the object you want to model first.
 * Practice fundamentals: select, move, rotate, and scale.
 * Use the reference sheet.

+---

+## Advanced Modelling

+## TL;DR:

+* Use references.
+* You can modify and model the geometry.
+* There are many ways to interact with the geometry.
+* Practice with the various materials.
+* Practice rendering.